Free ISBN Applications for South African Authors

 - One application per author at a time.
 Your 2nd ISBN application will only be accepted by the National Library once copies of any previous books have been received by the NLSA.

 - Copies of your physical book will have to be couriered to the NLSA Legal deposits once printed 📚

 - Don’t duplicate the application with us.
 Already applied for your ISBN with the National Library?
 Rather follow up with them.
 Pretty please 🥺

-- Spelling spelling spelling.
-Spelling your email address badly means you will never receive our replies 😢
+- Check your spelling.
+Spelling your email address incorrectly means you will never receive your ISBN 😢

 - We are not affiliated with the National Library of South Africa (NLSA) in anyway.
 We are a author-loving bunch of introverts who survive on ☕ and scraps of food thrown to us.
 If you would like to say thanks, read how in our FAQs below. 🎁

 The International Standard Book Number (ISBN) is a 13-digit number that uniquely identifies books published internationally.

 The purpose of the ISBN is to establish and identify one title or edition of a title from one specific publisher.
 The ISBN is unique to that edition, allowing for more efficient marketing of the book by booksellers, libraries, universities, wholesalers and distributors.

 Every ISBN consists of thirteen digits.
 The thirteen-digit number is divided into four parts of variable length, each part separated by a dash.

 Does an ISBN have any meaning embedded in the numbers?